We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-The Ikon line has two bolsters, one between the handle and blade and the other on the butt end of the handle which adds balance and a nice design element.
+The Ikon line has two bolsters, one between the handle and blade and the other on the butt end of the handle, which adds balance and a beautiful design element.
 Its most impressive characteristic is its handle made out of African Blackwood—absolutely stunning.

 Wusthof Classic Ikon

 If you love everything about the Ikon line, but you’re not a fan of the wood handle, the Classic Ikon line is the one for you.
 It’s the same as the Ikon, but instead of African Blackwood, its handle is made out of the same synthetic material used for the Classic line, Polyoxymethylene (POM).